JohanMabille/johanmabille.github.io/source/_posts/2014-11-20-performance-considerations-about-simd-wrappers.markdown

 I've always thought the compiler was smart enough to handle registers and optimizations, whatever the type of the functions arguments (const references or values); and I don't understand why operators overloads shouldn't be considered as classical functions by the compiler.
 But well, maybe I am too optimistic about the capabilities of the compiler?
 I was suggested a solution based on pure functions that should be simpler and faster, but I was not given any evidence.
-Let's take a closer look at both implementations and the assembly code they generate so we can say whether or not the wrappers introduce performance hits.
+Let's take a closer look at both implementations and the assembly code they generate so we can determine whether or not the wrappers introduce performance hits.

 Before we go further, here are some technical details: the compiler used in this article is gcc 4.7.3, results may be different with another compiler
 (and I am interested in seeing these results).
 The SIMD wrappers used are those of the article series mentioned above, and the implementation based